 The overall aim of this training course is to support youth workers in their work with young people around topics such as identity, belonging and discrimination e.g. what forms it can take and how it impacts on young people.
 During the training, participants will gain a better understanding of how they can use the Erasmus+ programme to build international relationships and projects with young people that can support them in this work.
 The training will also allow space for participants to network and explore possible projects together.

 The major aim of these training courses is to train trainers who have the competences and motivation to contribute to the improvement of the quality of projects within Erasmus+ Youth in Action.

 This training course focuses on supporting the first steps of potential applicants into medium and large-scale Strategic Partnerships aiming at innovation in the youth field.

 This training course aims to increase quality within youth exchanges.
 Based on previous exchanges, an international group of youth workers will focus on quality aspects and improve management competences.

-The aim of the course is to establish a close international cooperation between organisations from programme and partner countries in the field of democracy and structured dialogue, mainly within Key Action 3.
+The aim of the course is to establish a close international cooperation between organisations from Erasmus+ programme and partner countries in the field of democracy and structured dialogue, mainly within Key Action 3.